pxmore91/pico-placa-predictor-web/README.md

 * Frontend: Thymeleaf, Bootstrap

 ## Extras
-You can find the flow chart on the following line
+You can find the flow chart of the program on the following url: **https://bit.ly/2wZqMTb**